What kind of movies are your favorite?

-However, the best horror movies are the type I go to when I need to feel the chills and the scare in my bones.
+Best horror movies are the type I go to when I need to feel the chills and the scare in my bones.

 Scary movies first appeared in France in the late 1890s, they have been gaining popularity ever since.

 Modern horror movies take a lot from their ancestors in their depiction of horror.
 However, they take the genre in a bit darker, hair-raising, blood-curdling more than spooky ways that the best scary movies are easily remembered and applauded.